 UPSC 2021 Preparation

-The civil services examination 2021 is the comprehensive and one of the toughest examinations of the country.
+The civil services examination 2021 is comprehensive and one of the toughest examinations in the country.
 It includes a variety of subjects to test the candidates’ ability and acumen to be a part of the Indian administration.
 Hence, each aspirant should devise a perfect blend of strategies to crack the examination in the first attempt.

 UPSC Prelims 2021 Preparation